jtopjian/capistrano-modules/puppet/README.md

 $ mkdir files/hiera/production
 ```

-Inside this directory, create data sources for each role that you will be deploying as well as any global settings in a `default.yaml` file:
+Inside this directory, create data sources for each server that you will be deploying as well as any global settings in a `default.yaml` file:

 * files/hiera/production/default.yaml: